 While it is a sweet bread, there isn't too much added sugar in this so it's not overly sweet like some banana breads are.
 It uses simple ingredients that you probably have on hand.
+And it's a great way to use up those overly ripe bananas you probably have around.

 Jump to:

-Why You'll Love This Recipe
+Why You'll Love This Vegan Banana Pear Bread

 - Not too sweet: This bread is just sweet enough without being too sweet.
 There isn't too much sugar in it so it's great for an afternoon snack.